-- 6. The University is not prepared to admit applicants on the strength of information believed to be either fraudulent or plagiarised and reserves the right to reject or cancel an application under these circumstances. - 7.
-If it is discovered that a student has presented fraudulent documents or provided misleading information at enrolment, the University has the right to withdraw the student from the programme.
+7. The University is not prepared to admit applicants on the strength of information believed to be fraudulent, plagiarised or artificial intelligence generated and reserves the right to reject or cancel an application under these circumstances.

+8. If it is discovered that a student has presented fraudulent documents or provided misleading information at enrolment, the University has the right to withdraw the student from the programme.